 Give your child your full attention.

-If stopping breastfeeding isn't going well
+If stopping breastfeeding is not going well

 Signs that weaning is moving too quickly include:

 - thumb sucking

 - more tantrums